 Reverberation can be a problem in halls and classrooms.
-SRS's Sonata Aurio Absorbers can control the issue, but the right number must be used, as classrooms have different reverberation time requirements from multipurpose halls, for example.
+Sound Absorbers like SRS's Sonata Aurio Acoustic Panels can control the issue, but the right number must be used, as classrooms have different reverberation time requirements from multi-purpose halls, for example.
 They look good and can be applied with adhesive – so no drilling required.
 Speak to SRS if you would like an assessment on this issue.

 3 Poor acoustic design on buildings

 SRS recommends Acoustilay, a barrier-mat material for floors that is 100% recyclable at the end of its life.
 As Soundproofing for walls and ceilings, Maxiboard can meet the sound insulation performance requirements of Part ‘E’ of the Building Regulations for separating structures.
 A sister product, Maxideck, has been developed for timber floors.

 4 Poor installation